Japanese rock: Punk, original band boom

 Early examples of Japanese punk rock include SS, the Star Club, the Stalin, Inu, Gaseneta, Bomb Factory, Lizard (who were produced by the Stranglers) and Friction (whose guitarist Reck had previously played with Teenage Jesus and the Jerks before returning to Tokyo) and the Blue Hearts.
 The early punk scene was immortalized on film by Sogo Ishii, who directed the 1982 film Burst City featuring a cast of punk bands/musicians and also filmed videos for The Stalin.
 The independent scene also included a diverse number of alternative/post-punk/new wave artists such as Aburadako, P-Model, Uchoten, Auto-Mod, Buck-Tick, Guernica and Yapoos (both of which featured Jun Togawa), G-Schmitt, Totsuzen Danball, and Jagatara, along with noise/industrial bands such as Hijokaidan and Hanatarashi.

 In the 1980s, acts such as Boøwy inspired what is called the "Band Boom" (バンドブーム, Bando Būmu), popularizing the formation of rock groups.
 In 1980, Huruoma and Ry Cooder, an American musician, collaborated on a rock album with Shoukichi Kina, driving force behind the aforementioned Okinawan band Champloose.
 They were followed by Sandii & the Sunsetz, who further mixed Japanese and Okinawan influences.
-Alternative rock bands like Shonen Knife, Boredoms and The Pillows formed.
+Alternative rock bands like Shonen Knife, Bloodthirsty Butchers, Boredoms, and The Pillows formed.
 Nirvana's Kurt Cobain admitted to be a fan of Shonen Knife during the girls' tour in the LA in 1991.
-Cobain later asked the band to join them in a tour in the U.S. to which Shonen Knife accepted.
+Cobain later invited the band to join them in a U.S. tour.

 Visual kei

 Also during the 1980s, Japanese metal and rock bands gave birth to the movement known as visual kei.
 Taking visual influence from Western glam rock and glam metal, it was pioneered by bands like X Japan, Dead End, Buck-Tick, D'erlanger, and Color.
 Although starting in the early 1980s, it was not until the tail-end of the decade that visual kei acts saw major success.
 Buck-Tick's 1988 album Seventh Heaven reached number 3 on the Oricon chart, and its follow-ups Taboo (1989) and Aku no Hana (1990) both topped it.

 In April 1989, X Japan's second album Blue Blood reached number 6 and sold 712,000 copies.
 Their third and best-selling album Jealousy was released in July 1991, topped the charts and sold over 1 million copies.
 They released two more number one studio albums, Art of Life (1993) and Dahlia (1996), before disbanding in 1997.
 X Japan signed an American record deal with Atlantic Records in 1992, but an international release never happened.
-In the 1990s, Luna Sea and Glay sold millions of records, while Malice Mizer, La'cryma Christi, and Siam Shade also found success.
+In the 1990s, Luna Sea, Glay, and L'Arc-en-Ciel sold millions of records, while Malice Mizer, La'cryma Christi, and Siam Shade also found success.